Skip to main content

 3. Once your AVLTree is functional, modify your hw4 files to use an AVL instead of an ExpandableArray.
 Think about what methods to use your AVLTree for storage and lookup.
 For example, think about what methods to use instead of set.
 Remove any old code related to sorting or BinarySearch since that doesn’t make sense for an search tree data structure.

-4. The rest of the restrictions and correctness requirements for HWs 01 and 04 remain:
+4. The rest of the restrictions and correctness requirements for HWs 01 and 04 remain, however, your toString() for Place, LocatedPlace, and PopulatedPlace, should only return the zip code:

 zipcode: 19010